-The 2013 amendments, which have been thereafter reflected in greater specificity in the new Law on Banks Activity, have also established clear criteria for the assessment of potential acquirers, with regard to their reputation, experience, integrity and financial soundness.
+The Law on Banks Activity and NBM secondary legislation have also established clear criteria for the assessment of potential acquirers, with regard to their reputation, experience, integrity and financial soundness.
 These provisions are backed up by extensive disclosure requirements toward potential acquirers, including ultimate/beneficiary ownership disclosure, accompanied by the legal prohibition for offshore entities to acquire significant equity interests in Moldovan banks.

-Also, currently the NBM shall have capacity, for the purposes of assessing the potential acquirer, to inquire relevant authorities of other states.
+Also, currently the NBM has capacity, for the purposes of assessing the potential acquirer, to inquire relevant authorities of other states.
 This is without a need of a formal agreement between the mentioned authorities.

 After the 2014 banking crisis, when \$1 billion faded away from three Moldovan banks, Moldovan banking and capital market regulators have made significant effort in ensuring proper transparency of shareholder structure and banks' risk management.
-In particular the special supervision regime was imposed by the NBM on other top three Moldovan banks (Moldova-Agroindbank, Moldindconbank and Victoriabank).

 Noticeably, since then regulatory efforts in recent years have been directed to ensure the soundness and transparency of the Moldovan banking system - a purpose which has been partly achieved.